-The PCRC Data Informatics and Statistics Core (DISC) focuses on offering the following primary resources to PCRC members: 1) statistical consultations for grant applications, 2) database development for PCRC-supported studies, 3) Core Data Elements, and 3) a repository of palliative-care research data.
+The PCRC Data Informatics and Statistics Core (DISC) focuses on offering the following primary resources to PCRC members: 1) statistical consultations for grant applications, 2) database development for PCRC-supported studies, 3) Core Data Elements, and 4) a de-identified data repository (DiDR) of palliative-care research data.

 The DISC currently has three biostatisticians available to consult on PCRC-supported grant applications.
 The team has expertise in methods for handling missing data, correlated data (i.e., data from multiple sites and/or longitudinal data), clinical trial design, sample size estimates, and statistical methods for analyzing large observational data sets.
 PCRC investigators are entitled to three free hours of consulting on their PCRC-supported grant applications and/or funded research.
 Please contact Kathryn Colborn for questions related to statistical consulting.